-Specialty Prescription Drug - Prescription Drug that is generally high cost, self-injectable, oral or inhaled biotechnology drug used to treat patients with certain illnesses.
-For more information, visit myuhc.com or call UnitedHealthcare at the toll-free number on your ID card.
+Specialty Prescription Drug - Prescription Drugs that are generally high cost, self-administered biotechnology drugs used to treat patients with certain illnesses.
+You may access a complete list of Specialty Prescription Drugs through the Internet at www.myuhc.com or by calling the number on your ID card.